kshehata/Kaito-Anki-JP-Addon/config.md

 *srcField*: The field containing the Japanese text.
 This field will be updated with the reading when the button is clicked.

 *englishField*: The field containing the English meaning/definition.

+*chatgpt_mnemonic_image_prompt_template*: Template for generating mnemonic story illustrations.
+Default is "Illustrate the following story: {story}".
+The {story} placeholder will be replaced with the mnemonic story text.